Veteran Mentor Courts

 Teams or individuals interested in starting a treatment court can watch the model in action, and established courts can learn new and innovative practices.
 Choose from an in-person visit, virtual visit, or professional one-on-one shadowing.

-Complete the application telling us about you and/or your court program.
+Site visit applications to visit the new mentor courts will open in February 2025.
+Once open, complete the application telling us about you and/or your court program.
 Our staff will schedule a time with you to discuss further and plan your visit.
 All mentor court visitors are required to complete a brief online evaluation upon completion of the visit or shadowing.
 Based on feedback from the evaluation, our staff will determine what, if any, further training or technical assistance is required.

 If you need assistance or more information on scheduling a court visit, contact: